michaelslevy/brickGame/readme.md

-A simple HTML5 brick game using SVG and Javascript
+Beginnings of a simple HTML5 brick game using SVG and Javascript